What is a sanctions permit?

 We assess applications on a case-by-case basis.
 Generally, we work on applications in the order we receive them.
 However, this does not necessarily mean they will be finalised in the same order.
 Some applications will take longer than others to process.

-You can login to OSAS at any time to check the status of your application.
+You can login to Pax at any time to check the status of your application.

 What can I do to avoid delays?